Understanding Self and Others: An Introduction to Transactional Analysis ("Official TA 101")

 Dates and times The "TA 101" course lasts for two days.
 Dates of coming courses are shown above.
 The course will run from 9.30 a.m. to 5.30 p.m. each day.
 There are the normal breaks for lunch and refreshments.

 Venue The course will be held in The Berne Institute, Berne House, 29 Derby Road, Kegworth DE74 2EN.
 Berne House is located some ten miles south of Nottingham, and just one mile from Junction 24 on the M1.
 We shall send you full joining instructions, with lists of local accommodation if you wish, when we confirm your booking.

-Fee May and July workshops: the full fee for the "TA 101" course is £130 for Berne Institute members and £150 for non-members.
-September and Nov.-Dec. workshops: the full fee is £150 for "Berne" members, £170 for non-members.
-Please send a booking deposit of £30 (May and July workshops) or £50 (Sept. and Nov. workshops) along with a completed booking form, to secure your place.
+Fee the full fee for the "TA 101" course is £150 for "Berne" members, £170 for non-members.
+Please send a booking deposit of £50 along with a completed booking form, to secure your place.
 (Alternatively, you may call, write or email the Course Registrar at "The Berne"; if booking by phone or email, please send the appropriate deposit by post to secure your place).
 The balance of the fee is payable on arrival.
 Please make cheques, etc., out to "The Berne Institute".
 Note: if you wish, you may take out "Berne" membership on arrival and pay the reduced fee.
 Annual membership costs £50, and entitles you to reduced fees on many other events and workshops.

 We look forward to seeing you at the "TA 101"!